eth-cscs/stackinator/docs/recipes.md

     External packages specified in this manner will only be used when concretising this environment, and will not affect downstream users.

 ??? note "expand if you are curious how Stackinator configures Spack for packages"
-    The following Spack call is used to generate `packages.yaml` in the Spack environment that
+    The following Spack call is used to generate `packages.yaml` in the Spack environment that Stackinator generates in the build path to concretise and build the packages in the example above:

-    ```bash title="Makefile target that "
+    ```bash title="Makefile target for external packages in an environment"
     packages.yaml:
         spack external find --not-buildable --scope=user perl git
     ```